 It is in this final possibility that tracking control has its most romantic potential application - the realisation of the alchemical dream of making lead look like gold.
 This objective is however also where the limitations of tracking control models considered to this point reveal themselves.
 In particular, to derive the driving fields necessary to induce whatever behaviour is desired from a system, a microscopic model linking driving field to observable is required.
 This together with the fact that these solutions for tracking tend to require broad-band control fields \cite{mccaulControllingArbitraryObservables2020} have hampered experimental validation of the technique.
 This naturally raises the question of whether these drawbacks might be circumvented by applying the methodology of tracking control to models more tightly bound to observable behaviour in the laboratory.

 This paper answers this question positively, with a novel application of tracking control techniques to an experimental scenario.
-We focus on manipulating the behavior of polarons -- quasiparticles formed through electron-phonon interactions in polar liquids.
-The models describing the polaronic response are shown to admit the possibility of ``polar impostorons'' - where distinct liquids may be engineered to exhibit synchronized polaron frequencies {in the terahertz (THz)} range.
+We focus on manipulating the behavior of polarons -- {many-body quasiparticle excitations} formed through electron-phonon interactions in polar liquids.
+The models describing {this type of} polaronic response are shown to admit the possibility of ``polar impostorons'' - where distinct liquids may be engineered to exhibit synchronized polaron frequencies {in the terahertz (THz)} range.